IBM/functions-cos-sql-query/README.md

     export SQL_RESULTS_TARGET=cos://us-south/$SQLRESULTS_BUCKET
     ```

-1. Finally, you will need some information from the Visual Recognition service.
+1. You will need some information from the Visual Recognition service.
 You saved your apikey earlier, so use that.
 This application is built against the version released on `2018-03-19`, so we'll use that value for VERSION.
     ```
     export VR_API_KEY=<your_visual_recognition apikey>
     export VERSION=2018-03-19
     ```

+1. Finaly, take a look at the `statement` field under `inputs` for the `parse_params_sql_query` `action`.
+This is the SQL query statement that will run against your processed image information.
+Find the cos URL, and replace the bucket name (`my-images-bmv-processed`) with your own `-processed` bucket.

 1. You've set up some required credentials and various parameters for your IBM Cloud Functions.
 Let's deploy the functions now!
 Change directories to the `serverless` folder, and then deploy the functions.
     ```